pinnaculum/galacteek/README.rst

 You can run the IPFS daemon in *offline* mode, using **--offline**

 Enable colorized log output with **--log-color**

-Use the **--no-ipfsscheme-mutex** switch to disable mutexes in the native IPFS scheme handler.

 *Development*: Use *--monitor* to enable event-loop monitoring with aiomonitor_ (install aiomonitor_ manually as it's not a dependency).